 - MyBrand Feedburner Support - Updated our FeedBurner implementation to support custom feedburner URLs

-- Upgrade to LightBox 2.0 - If you referenced the default lightbox skin in your custom skin, please reference this post by Simone to understand how to update the skin.
+- If you referenced the default lightbox skin in your custom skin, please reference this post by Simone to understand how to update the skin.

 - Author CSS Class - The CSS class of "author" is added to comments left by the owner of a blog (must be logged in when leaving comment for this to work).
 This allows custom skin authors to highlight comments by authors.